hullm/Covid-Screening/README.md

 ```

 After the data's imported you need to update the database.
 Visit index.php?upgrade to perform the upgrade.

+# Optional Step - Adding Student Photos
+When viewing the contact information of a student you can add the student's photo to the left side of the pop up screen.
+The photos need to be named with the student's ID as the file name.
+Copy the images to /var/www/html/images/students/ using your preferred SFTP program.
+The config file is set to look for jpg images by default, if they are in another format update the config file.

 # Optional Step - Sending out Scheduled Emails
 You can configure the system to send out scheduled emails to employees or students letting them know they haven't submitted their form today, or a summary email that lists all the people who haven't submitted yet.
 We do this using cron jobs in linux.